 Our Response to Coronavirus

-After stringent scrutiny, we were granted the use of Society Of London Theatre & UK Theatre's 'See It Safely' marque.
-Click on the marque to view their video which explains the steps that we will be taking to protect you, our staff and our actors.
+In order to comply with the requirements of the Society Of London Theatre & UK Theatre's 'See It Safely' marque, we ask that you observe the following steps that we are taking to protect you, our staff and our performers: